 The Ring Thing

 Wedding rings, symbolizing the eternal circle of love, have been around a long time.
 Many sources point to ancient Egypt when riverside reeds were twisted and braided into rings.
-In medieval times, grooms would pay with bride’s father for her hand in marriage, often with precious stones.
+In medieval times, grooms would pay the bride’s father for her hand in marriage, often with precious stones.
 In Rome, most rings were made from iron and somehow these practices combined to become the modern ring.
 Incidentally, the fourth finger of the left hand represented the vein Romans believed went directly to the heart.

 Surprisingly, blue was the traditional wedding dress color for brides, representing purity, until the 1840 wedding of Queen Victoria.
 And regarding the veil, which symbolized virginity and modesty, you likely won’t need it as the future burial shroud it was used for in Roman times.